jpawitro/cnaim/README.md

 - Lookup tables stored as JSON under `src/cnaim/config/lookups`.
 - Full reference-table extraction under `src/cnaim/config/lookups/reference_tables` (243 tables).
-- Generic table-driven PoF/CoF models covering all asset classes/subclasses
-    from `asset_type_registry.json`.
-- PDF-first regression tests anchored to `references/cnaim.pdf` and completeness markers documented in this README.
+- PDF-first regression tests anchored to the Ofgem CNAIM methodology PDF (link below); local copies are not included in this repository.
 - Unit tests with pytest.
 - Linting and formatting with Ruff.
 - Type checking with mypy.